 - Can my home insurance rate change after an inspection?

 Unlike a standard home inspection that assesses the overall condition of a property, a home insurance inspection evaluates your home’s replacement cost and ensures the cost is in line with the insurance company’s initial estimate.
 It’ll also identify any risks that you may not have listed on your policy application.

 If the insurance inspector finds that your home’s replacement value is different from the insurance company’s initial estimate, your insurer may adjust your premium up or down.
 They may also require you to make certain repairs before they’ll underwrite your policy.

-Credible (powered by Young Alfred) can help you find a great homeowners policy.
+Credible Insurance can help you find a great homeowners policy.
 Easily compare quotes from multiple lenders in just a few minutes.

 Benefits of a home insurance inspection